Fabric and Leather Care

 To successfully clean fabric, it is important to determine the type of fabric and the recommended cleaning code.
 This information can be found on the tag attached to the furniture.

-General Cleaning Instructions
+Code W Cleaning Instructions

 Spot clean only with water-based shampoo or foam upholstery cleaner.
 Pretest a small, inconspicuous area first.
 Do not saturate.
 Clean spots or stains from the outside to the middle of the affected area to prevent circling.
 When cleaning a spill, blot immediately to remove spilled material.
 Pile fabrics may require brushing with a nonmetallic, stiff bristle brush to restore appearance.